vadimburym/DODBT/README.en.md

 The graph is compiled into a compact and performant BT.
 Neither graph data nor editor tools are included in builds.

-⭐ **BT is responsible only for behavior selection**
+⭐ **BT is decision-layer**
-The tree does not tick the behavior itself.
+Tree is responsible only for behavior selection and transitions.
-BT can be updated at any frequency (for example once every N seconds).
+It can be updated at any frequency, for example once every N seconds.

 ⭐ **No Blackboard**
-Dependencies are passed directly via DI or ServiceLocator.
+Dependencies can be injected directly, via DI, or through a Service Locator.

 ⭐ **ECS-friendly**
 Works great with ECS architecture.